-Recognizing mites and knowing how to treat them is important to the well being of your pet cat.
+If you've noticed your cat scratching more than usual or starting to lose hair, they may have become infested with cat mites.
+Recognizing and learning how to treat ear mites in cats is important to the wellbeing of your kitty friend.
 The mites themselves are a big problem; however, the real danger is your cat scratching itself in an attempt to relieve the itching.
-This repeated scratching can result in a number of deep wounds, as the itching becomes much more relentless.
+This repeated scratching can result in a number of deep wounds as the itching becomes much more relentless.

-Along with the worry for your pet's health, there are also the serious health ramifications for individuals living alongside suffering animals.
+Along with the worry for your pet's health, there may also be serious health ramifications for other individuals living alongside your suffering kitty.
 Mites can only thrive when given a host to feed off, but this also means that they can travel from one host to another.
-This means that you and other people or animals in your household are prone to catching the mites and suffering from the same problems as your cat.
+You and other people or animals in your household may be prone to catching your cat's mites and suffering from the same problems as your cat.

-The most common mites that can trigger problems to both cats and humans tend to be ear mites; tiny parasites that live inside the ear canal of an infected animal.
+The most common type of mites that can trigger problems tend to be cat ear mites, which are tiny parasites that live inside the ear canal of an infected animal.
 In the case of cats, the most likely organism is otodectes cynotis.
 The mites feed on the ear wax and other dirt inside a cat's ear.
-They are normally found in the ear canal and can bring about bleeding in your cat from their bites, and also due to the itching.
+They are normally found in the ear canal and can bring about bleeding in your cat from their bites, as well as repeated scratching due to the itching.
 Whenever your cat suffers from these kinds of mites, the ideal solution is to visit your local pet store for wax removal eardrops.
-This simple solution works because the mites thrive off the ear wax, so by purging out the wax, you can also remove the problem of the mites.
+This simple solution works because the mites thrive off the ear wax, so by purging out the wax, you can also remove the mites.

 So, how do you know if your cat's irritated ears are infested with ear mites?